 The recovery plan outlines the steps you will need to take to get your business running again after an incident or crisis.
 It includes a realistic time frame in which you can get your operations back on track to minimise financial losses.

 The testing and maintenance section includes details about how you will test the reliability of your business continuity plan and keep it up to date.
 It includes:

 - strategies and a schedule for testing the plan

 - a detailed revision history.

 - View our continuity planning video and learn how to prepare your business for storm season.

 - Use the business continuity plan template to prepare your own continuity plan.

 - View a short webisode to learn about business continuity planning, focusing on the PPRR risk management model.

 - Learn more about identifying business risk.

-- Read about information technology risk management and protecting IT data and systems.
+- Read about information technology risk management and cyber security for your business.